 - Terry Douglas, a horse-loving graphic artist from Richmond, Virginia, donated her services to design a billboard reminding people of the dangers of feeding wild horses;

 - Residents Karen and Mac Quidley donated a structure on their private land to be used as the billboard;

 - Payment of the vinyl wrap for the billboard message was provided by CWHF volunteer Kelly Wilkes, and its installation was donated by Robert and Carol Givens of RO Givens Signs;

-- East Carolina Radio (ECR) and MAX Radio of the Carolinas are airing public service announcements expanding on the billboard message about not approaching or feeding the wild horses and the harm that both can bring;
+- East Carolina Radio and MAX Radio of the Carolinas are airing public service announcements expanding on the billboard message about not approaching or feeding the wild horses;

 - Property owners in the 4x4 area are posting yard signs to reinforce the no feed/no approach messaging: The signage is available at CWHF’s museum gift shop in Corolla.

 Langone says she is overwhelmed by the support of the community — and the Corolla Wild Horse Fund needs that continued support.